rijksuniversiteit-groningen/rijksuniversiteit-groningen.github.io/README.md

-## Building blocks University of Groningen
+## University of Groningen Building Blocks
 Here you can find the building blocks developer by the University of Groningen.
 If you need any more information, please contact nestorsupport@rug.nl

 - [Advanced Group Tool](http://b2catalog.citesi.nl/show/CourseOrganizer)